braca112/Skin_Condition_Classifier/README.md

 # Skin Condition Classifier (HAM10000) — Demo
+AI-powered skin lesion classifier using HAM10000 dataset.
+Streamlit demo app for image upload and prediction of 7 skin conditions.

 **Short description:**
 This repository contains a demo skin lesion classifier trained on the HAM10000 dataset (Skin Cancer MNIST).
 The project uses transfer learning (MobileNetV2) and provides a demo Streamlit web app for uploading images and getting model predictions.